January 25, Reading 3 – Matthew 17:14-18:14

 * Father God,

-Please mark us as those humble like a child.
+Please mark us as humble like a child.

-Please help us Lord, for we find it so hard at times.
+Please help us Lord, for we can find it so hard to do.

-Please give us today our daily bread Lord, both earthly/temporal and heavenly/lasting.
+Please give us today our daily bread Lord, both earthly and heavenly, the temporal and the lasting.

 Amen.